hox-data/auralite/README.md

-# AURALITE - Mixed Input Output Bot Automation
+# AURALITE - Application for Unified Recognition and Array-Labeling for Interpretation with Tesseract Environment

 ## Installation